tdkehoe/Firebase-Tutorial/Firebase_CRUD.md

 An overview and directory for the entire project is in the [README.md](https://github.com/tdkehoe/Firebase-Tutorial/blob/master/README.md).

+All the code is provided so you can cut-and-paste if you're impatient.
+But I recommend typing every character.
+The top student in my class at the Galvanize coding bootcamp told me that he never cuts-and-pastes, he always types everything out.
+And after he finished a project he'd "rm -rf" (delete) the project and make it again.

 ## Table of Contents

 * [Set Up Your Directory Structure](## Set Up Your Directory Structure)